vesuxyz/docs/docs/explore/defi-spring.md

 Starknet's DeFi Spring program started in [February 2024](https://www.starknet.io/blog/starknet-foundation-introduces-the-start-of-defi-spring) with the goal of bootstrapping a strong and healthy DeFi ecosystem on Starknet.
 Initially a budget of 40M STRK tokens was allocated to the program with a timeline until October 2024.

-Recently, this program was extended to a grand total of 90M STRK and a timeline until *at least* [December 2024](https://www.starknet.io/blog/defi-spring-2-0).
+Recently, the program was expanded to **a total of 90M STRK tokens, with the aim of continuing until all rewards are distributed.
+This is expected to extend into Q1 or even Q2 2025**.

 Vesu, and its users, are chosen to be eligible for STRK incentives in the *Money Markets" cohort.
 This means that you can earn STRK tokens for supplying liquidity on certain Vesu markets.

-### What are STRK grants?
+### What are DeFi Spring rewards?

-STRK grants are the STRK tokens allocated to the participating protocols, like Vesu, by the Starknet Foundation.
-The Starknet Foundation uses a set of activity metrics to assess a protocol's STRK grant.
-These grants are then determined and distributed every two weeks.
+The Starknet Foundation allocates STRK rewards to participating protocols, such as Vesu, based on a set of activity metrics.
+These metrics determine the weekly distribution of STRK tokens to each protocol.
+For more information, visit the official [DeFi Spring](https://defispring.starknet.io/about) website.

 ### How can I earn STRK on Vesu?